 Immigrants also add to Texas’s economic growth by earning patents on cutting-edge research and products.
 In 2011 almost three out of every four patents awarded to the University of Texas System had at least one foreign-born inventor.
 Those patents do not just represent great ideas.
 Often, they are licensed to existing companies or used as foundations for new ones, creating American jobs and revenue in the process.

 Immigration Reform = Economic Growth in Texas

 Reforming our immigration system will generate millions of dollars and thousands of jobs across Texas.
+In the Dallas-Fort Worth metropolitan area, 2007 and 2008 H-1B visa denials cost U.S.-born tech workers as many as 10,688 additional jobs and as much as $112,599,000 in missed wages by 2010.
+In that same time period, the Houston area, denials cost U.S.-born tech workers up to 3,894 additional jobs and as much as $40,725,000 in missed wages.
 According to Regional Economic Models, Inc. (REMI), undocumented immigrants who enroll in a legal path to citizenship will generate more than 64,600 jobs and more than $5 billion for the state by 2020.
 Expanding the number of both high-skilled (H-1B) visas will also have positive economic effects.
 The new H-1B visas awarded to Texas between 2010 and 2013 will translate into 80,500 new jobs for U.S.-born workers in the state by 2020.
 REMI estimates that expansion of the H-1B program would result in more than 20,400 jobs and add more than $2 billion to Gross State Product by 2014.

 In Texas, creating a path to citizenship and expanding the high-skilled visa program would add a total of more than $3.2 billion to Gross State Product in 2014.